musfiramahjabeen/Experiment--03-Half-Subtractor-and-Full-subtractor/README.md

 ## Result:
-#### Thus the Implementation of Half Adder and Full Adder circuit are studied and the truth table for different logic gates are verified.
+#### Thus the Implementation of Half Subtractor and Full Subtractor circuit are studied and the truth table for different logic gates are verified.